tezos-commons/baseDAO/docs/specification.md

 - Initiate transfer of the role of administrator to a new address.

 - Fails with `NOT_ADMIN` if the sender is not the administrator.

+- Set storage's `start_level` to the current level of the blockchain if it is not set previously.

 - The current administrator retains his privileges up until `accept_ownership` is called, unless the proposed administrator is the DAO itself.